 An employee benefits program is important and costly at the same time.
-It is one of the heftiest endeavours that an employer has to put money on.
-But such programs are one of the important channels towards employee engagement in your organisation.
+It is one of the heftiest endeavors that an employer has to put money on.
+But such programs are one of the important channels towards employee engagement in your organization.
 The benefits you offer will make or break your employee's decision to work for you.

-So, investing in such a program is really vital or you can say it will form an important part of your organisation’s foundation.
+So, investing in such a program is really vital or you can say it will form an important part of your organization’s foundation.

 Designing such programs is not easy and requires a hell lot of planning to hit the bull's eye.
 Benefits program may vary but it usually consists of medical insurance, life insurance, paid time off, educational assistance program and much more.
-Selection of benefits is a critical component in total compensation cost.
+The selection of benefits is a critical component in total compensation costs.

 With so much in line, your benefits program should: